bryance-oyang/websocket_ctube/README.md

 Simply include `ws_ctube.h` in your project and compile with `-pthread`.

 *TLS/SSL is not yet supported so the browser webpage trying to connect to `websocket_ctube` cannot be served with https for now (this is a security requirement imposed by the WebSocket standard)*

 ## Requirements
 * gcc >= 4.7.0 or similar
 * POSIX stuff: `pthread` and friends (aka sorry Windows)

-## Example use case: heat equation visualizer
+## An example use case: heat equation visualizer
 The included demo solves the heat equation PDE in a C program and displays real-time simulation data in a browser HTML5 canvas.